 I guess it has something to do with the recent “chip shortage” and I expect we will see BLHeli_S used more often in BNF models this year.
 But really the performance difference is little, so I wouldn’t worry about it.
 The only thing you should be aware of is RPM filtering and 48KHz PWM frequency.
 These features are supposed to improve your FPV drone’s flight performance.
 However the stock BLHeli_S firmware does not allow these features.
-In order to enable them, you can flash BLHeli_M firmware which is free (alternatively, we have JESC and Bluejay firmware too).
+In order to enable them, you can flash Bluejay which is free.

 There is no strain relief on the XT60 pigtail, so you probably want to strap it to the frame with a zip tie.
 The stock battery pad is okay, but it’s not really grippy enough and your battery can still slide out in a hard crash.
 As an upgrade, consider using Ummagrip battery pad.